Phone / WA:+385 98 384 007·E:[email protected]·

 A deposit is an advance payment the buyer makes when reserving a property as a sign of serious intent.
 In Croatia, it is typically around 10% of the purchase price and counts toward the final price of the property.

-The tax liability arises at the time of the conclusion of the contract or other legal transaction that acquires the real estate.
-The notary is obliged to submit one copy of the document to the Tax Administration within 30 days from the signature on the sale documents.
-The taxpayer is obliged to pay the determined tax within 15 days from the delivery of the decision on determining the real estate sales tax.
+The tax liability arises at the time of concluding a contract or other legal transaction by which real estate is acquired.
+The notary is obliged, within 30 days of signing the sales document, to submit a copy of the document to the Tax Administration according to the location of the real estate.
+After the Tax Administration issues a decision on determining the real estate transfer tax, the taxpayer is obliged to pay the determined tax within 15 days of the date of delivery of the decision.

 Real estate transfer tax in Croatia is 3% and is paid by the buyer, except for new builds subject to VAT.
 The tax obligation arises upon signing the purchase agreement, after which the Tax Administration issues a decision that must be paid within 15 days of receipt.
 The notary submits the agreement to the Tax Administration, and Broker assists the buyer throughout the entire process.